BTP405/project-1-group10/README.md

     - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
     - Code Style: If applicable, provide guidelines or references to your code style.
 ## 6. Credits
-    - Authors: List the authors or contributors of the project.
+    - Authors: Aazain Rafiq, Shaswot Dhakal
     - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
 ## 7. License
     - License Information: Specify the license under which your project is distributed.